alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

 **1. Create a self-hosted runner and have AltServer running**

 - the `Listening for jobs` line confirms that it is up and running
-- now [download](https://alttester.com/alttester/#pricing), install and open the AltTester Desktop app (which contains AltServer)
+- now [download](https://alttester.com/alttester/#pricing), install and open the AltTester® Desktop app (which contains AltServer)

 **2. Upload a test build of your app in BrowserStack and get the generated URL**

-Once you are logged into your BrowserStack account, upload your build instrumented with AltTester Unity SDK using the UI button available on Dashboard.
+Once you are logged into your BrowserStack account, upload your build instrumented with AltTester® Unity SDK using the UI button available on Dashboard.
 ```eval_rst
 .. image:: ../_static/img/alttester-with-cloud/browserstack-upload-build.png
 ```